Iowa State University

 The Iowa State University Geology Field Camp focuses on applied geology and will help you compete for jobs in the real world or for positions in geology graduate programs!

 Our welcoming environment encourages learning in a positive atmosphere.
 At least two permanent instructional staff members from Iowa State are present at all times, in addition to graduate teaching assistants.
-Areas of expertise of the staff members include stratigraphy and sedimentation, surficial processes, structural geology and tectonics, igneous and metamorphic petrology, and paleontology.
-We also have guest instructors from industry who lead an exercise on petroleum exploration and give up-to-date information on how to get industry jobs as geoscientists.
+Areas of expertise of the staff members include stratigraphy, sedimentology, surficial processes, structural geology, tectonics, and paleontology.
+We also have guest instructors from industry who lead an exercise on energy acquisition and carbon storage.

 Field camp is the best opportunity you will have to be immersed in geology, learn how to interpret the rock and fossil record, develop three-dimensional thinking skills, make and read geologic maps, and evaluate the data used to make maps.
+Career-building skills are develop in every exercise at field camp.
 Students enter our program knowing some geology – they leave it with a real understanding of the practical applications of geologic knowledge.